DOC COLOUR’S ZOP ZOO CARD GAME

 They give you side bonus POINTS that you automatically

-get to score at the end of each round.
+get to score at the end of each round (regardless if you lose the round).

 Dig In Pile Cards: